pmwkaa/sophia/documentation/README.md

 Sophia is RAM-Disk hybrid storage.
 It is designed to provide best possible on-disk performance without degradation in time.
 It has guaranteed *O(1)* worst case complexity for read, write and range scan operations.

 It adopts to expected write rate, total capacity and cache size.
+Memory requirements for common HDD and Flash drives can be seen [Here](admin/memory_requirements.md).

 ### What is it good for?